 1. An agency operated by the Commonwealth or any political subdivision thereof shall keep and maintain documents that identify the statutory basis of its existence and the administrative framework of the governmental departments in which it operates.

-2. Each other agency shall maintain documents that identify its ownership as a corporation subject to M.G.L. c.
-180, current list of Departments, articles of incorporation, by-laws and identity of its incorporators.
+2. Each other agency shall maintain documents that identify its ownership, current list of officers, articles of incorporation, by-laws and identity of its incorporators and board of directors.

 (b) Each licensee shall designate one person who is responsible for administrative supervision, and is duly authorized to act as an agent for the licensee and to oversee the operation of the agency.